EmmanuelAriasAguilar/EmmanuelAriasA/README.md

 ### Hello there 👋

 - 💻 I'm Emmaunel, a Software Developer from Mexico (UTC-6).
-- 🦚 Currently building a software/microservice for the company where I am doing an internship [Dataware](https://www.dataware.com.mx/).
+- 🦚 Currently building a software/microservice in [Dataware](https://www.dataware.com.mx/).
-- 📖 I learn about Microservices with ASP.Net, React and TypeScript.
+- 📖 I learn about DevOps and Microservices with ASP.Net.
 - 🧡 I'm open to opportunities to learn, write, and collaborate on software development or related projects.
 ###